chrisyeo/command-on-demand/README.md

 This is nice because on subsequent recon runs, an empty value will be returned, and will therefore clear out the previously stored code in Jamf too.
 This doesn't lend any security benefits, it's just good housekeeping.

+### Building and running the binary (if not using Docker)
+- `cd` into the cloned repo directory
+- run `go build -o command-on-demand cmd/main.go`
+- run the app with `./command-on-demand`
+  - You'll need to set environment variables; you will see errors until these are all present and correct

 ### Run locally for quick testing with Docker
 _**Note:** The included Dockerfile is for reference only, tweak it to your preferences, or maybe don't use it at all._